chantaiman1998/hackerrank/README.md

 # hackerrank
-Hi everyone, This is code practice
+Hi everyone, This is code practice.
+Anyone can see my solution.